samcartersmith/cds/README.md

 FIGMA_ACCESS_TOKEN=[ask the team for shared last pass secret note]
 ```

+You need this for releasing icons, illustrations, and figma plugin.
+If the script uses this FIGMA_ACCESS_TOKEN, you need this.

 ## Organization of our Docs

 To ensure doc discoverability we try to keep all docs in the same location; the [docs folder](/docs/).
 The README in each package simply points to its most relevant documentation which lives in the [docs folder](/docs/).